Singular support for G-categories: Whittaker coefficients of character sheaves

 Recall that our goal is to show that Whittaker coefficients compute microstalks.
 That is, while the results in Section \ref{s:charliealg} and \ref{S:5.4} realize the main properties of being a microstalk, we now show that the Whittaker coefficient are themselves microstalks.

 For this, it is convenient to introduce the notion of a \emph{pseudo-microstalk}.
-Let $X$ be a smooth variety.
-In line with the notation in the previous subsection, we write $\on{Shv}(X)$ for the category of regular holonomic D-modules on $X$.
+Let $X$ be a smooth stack.
+Let $\Lambda\subset T^*X$ be a closed conical subset such that all objects of $D_{\Lambda}(X)$ are regular holonomic.

 Let us say that a functional